fh986/neuroling-course-project/priming/Readme.md

-# Visual Lexical Decision Task
+# Visual Character Matching Task (Chinese Traditional)

-The code in this folder is a javascript experiment for a visual lexical decision task.
+The code in this folder is a javascript experiment for a visual priming matching task.
 The base code is from the ALPS lab.
+The codes are edited by Helen Hu and Amira Ramdani as part of a course project for Neurolinguistics.

 To run the code locally, double click the *index.html* file.
 This should open the experiment on a local browser.